1518872279/The-Elephant-in-the-Room-LFS/The Elephant in the Room - new/Assets/Scripts/README.md

 - **Layer**: Must be set to "Examinable"
 - **Size**: Ensure the object is appropriately sized for examination

 ## 🎯 6.
+Interaction Hint UI Setup

+### Step 1: Create Hint Canvas
+1. In your UI Canvas (Screen Space - Overlay), create a **HintCanvas** GameObject
+2. Create an **Image** as a child named "HintIcon"
+3. Anchor the HintIcon to center (position 0.5, 0.5)
+4. Assign a small white dot sprite as default
+5. Set the Image component to **disabled** by default

+### Step 2: Setup Hint Controller
+1. Add the `InteractionHintController` script to your **Player** (with Camera)
+2. Assign your main Camera to the `cam` field
+3. Assign the HintIcon Image to the `hintImage` field
+4. Set `hintDistance` to match your interaction range (e.g., 3f)
+5. Set `interactableLayers` to include Door, Pickable, and Interactable layers

+### Step 3: Configure Hint Sprites
+1. Create or assign sprites for different interaction types:
+   - **defaultDot**: Small white dot for general interaction
+   - **doorIcon**: Door icon for door interactions
+   - **handIcon**: Hand icon for pickup interactions
+2. Assign these sprites to the corresponding fields in the script

+### Step 4: Setup Object Tags and Layers
+1. **Door objects**: Tag as "Door"
+2. **Pickable objects**: Set layer to "Pickable" (or use existing "Interactable")
+3. **Other interactive objects**: Use your existing "Interactable" layer

+## 🎯 6.
 Complete Scene Setup Checklist

 ### Player Setup